jbqmag/Honeypot-Deployment-TPOT-Analysis/Popular_Attacker.md

    - **Risk**: Moderate to High - The association with other flagged IPs increases the likelihood that this IP is involved in a larger malicious operation.

 ### Correlation with Honeypot Data:
 - **Honeypot Activity**: The IP address 43.139.208.95 being from China was one of the more notable attackers, albeit having a lower frequency of attacks compared to other countries.
-The IP mainly targeted ports associated with common services, such as 8080, 3306, and 8888.
-The sheer volume (6000+ attacks) of activity suggests that this IP is part of a broader effort to exploit vulnerable services or launch spam-related attacks, perhaps in a joint effort with the multitude of the other machines on the same subnetwork.
+The IP mainly targeted port 53 which is associated with DNS.
+The sheer volume (6000+ attacks) of activity suggests that this IP is part of a broader effort to exploit vulnerable services or launch spam-related attacks, perhaps in a joint effort with the multitude of the other machines on the same subnetwork as kibana found that it had correlation with other suspicious ips.

 ### Observations:
 1. **Spamming as a Malicious Tactic**: The identification of this IP as a spammer suggests that the attacker may be using spam to distribute malware, phishing links, or other malicious content.
 This tactic is often employed in broader campaigns aimed at compromising systems or stealing sensitive information.